Sandown Park Racecourse

 Sandown Park is a horse racing course and leisure venue in Esher, Surrey, England, located in the outer suburbs of London.
 It hosts 5 Grade One National Hunt races and one Group 1 flat race, the Eclipse Stakes.
 It regularly has horse racing during afternoons, evenings and on weekends, and also hosts many non-racing events such as trade shows, wedding fairs, toy fairs, car shows and auctions, property shows, concerts, and even some private events.
-It was requisitioned by the War Department from 1940–1945 for World War II.
+It was requisitioned by the War Department from 1940 to 1945 for World War II.

 The venue has hosted bands such as UB40, Madness, Girls Aloud, Spandau Ballet and Simply Red.
 The racecourse is close to Esher railway station, served by trains from London Waterloo.
 There is a secondary exit from Esher station which is open on race days, this exit leads directly into the racecourse and Lower Green, Esher.

 History

 Sandown Park was the site of a priory built by Henry II.
 All the occupants died of plague in 1349.
 Later, a hospital was built there, and when this was demolished, the land was absorbed into Sandown Farm.
 Lieutenant Colonel Owen Williams bought the land from Mr J.W.
 Spicer.
 The colonel had a younger brother, Hwfa (pronounced 'Hoofer'), who realised that it was an ideal site for horse racing.
-James Gill quotes Hwfa's wife, Florence, from her book written in 1935, 'It Was Such Good Fun'.
-"Hwfa as a husband was quite delightful because he was always thinking of something new.
-The organisation of Sandown was one of his most successful ventures.
-Being so near London and situated where it was, Hwfa realised that Sandown could be turned into an ideal suburban racecourse.
-Its popularity was certain for there was no other racecourse so near or accessible to London.
-So Hwfa worked on his scheme and with that thoroughness and attention to detail that was always so characteristic of him, went into the smallest particulars.
-He had several friends with influence in the Jockey Club, so there was no difficulty about getting a licence...
-So successful was the Sandown venture that other suburban racecourses such as Hurst Park and Kempton Park came into existence."

 Hwfa Williams was clerk of the course at Sandown for about fifty years.

 In 1903, Mr F.H.
-Bayles praised Sandown in his book, ‘The Race Courses of Great Britain and Ireland’: "A movement for the betterment of English racing by the introduction of an enclosed meeting at Esher in Surrey, close by the Royal residence at Claremont, instituted in 1875, was the harbinger of racecourse reform; with the result that it has induced society to bestow upon it its patronage, by burying the bad reputation of many of its predecessors."
+Bayles praised Sandown in his book, The Race Courses of Great Britain and Ireland, stating: "A movement for the betterment of English racing by the introduction of an enclosed meeting at Esher in Surrey, close by the Royal residence at Claremont, instituted in 1875, was the harbinger of racecourse reform; with the result that it has induced society to bestow upon it its patronage, by burying the bad reputation of many of its predecessors."